-Throughout the development of The Carbon Literacy Project, we have been graced with the opportunity to work with a number of greatly talented and passionate Volunteers and Project Workers.
+Throughout the development of The Carbon Literacy Project, we have been graced with the opportunity to work with a number of greatly talented and passionate Volunteers and Placement Students.
 We’d like to take this opportunity to thank them all in turn.

 Anna is a Microbiology student who became Carbon Literate during her first year at Manchester Metropolitan University.
 After this, she went on to become certified as a CL Trainer to help others become Carbon Literate and has recently helped in the student Trainer-the-Trainer programme at MMU to help train others to teach the course as well.
 She enjoys teaching people how to be more mindful of the environment and how to reduce their carbon footprint while also learning from others different ways to do the same.
 Anna started volunteering at The Carbon Literacy Project in January 2021.